• Skip to primary navigation

 Buy local produce.
 Not only that you know what you are eating but you also help the local farmers that work really hard.
 I know some dispute and say no to organic for whatever reasons and believes, but ultimately, it's everyone's call and choice entirely.
 To me, it's the real stuff.

-Organic is more expensive so you will think what you buy, end up eating less and better quality produce whether that's meat or veg which will also result on you buy what you need with a no-waste result - and this is my prerogative.
+Organic is more expensive so you will think about what you buy, and end up eating less and better quality produce whether that's meat or veg which will also result in you buying what you need with a no-waste result - and this is my prerogative.

 How to serve red cabbage salad?

 I do have this salad just as a light main sometimes as it does feed my hunger and the 'always hungry me'.
-If hungrier than usual I would add some feta cheese, or some shredded meat or an egg, oh, so delicious!
+If hungrier than usual I would add some feta cheese, some shredded meat, or an egg, oh, so delicious!

-So, it can be served simply as a side to any dish really or a main.
+So, it can be served simply as a side to any dish really or as a main.

 Other salad recipes for lighter meals or a work lunch you may like: